PrestaShop/prestashop-specs/Customers-Customers.md

-# SPECIFICATIONS - CUSTOMERS > CUSTOMERS
+# SPECIFICATIONS - CUSTOMERS > CUSTOMERS - LIST

 When clicking on a row the user should access the customer's view page.
 This doesn't apply when clicking on green checks and red crosses that enable/disable the corresponding actions.